bitcoinhealth/bitcoinhealth/README.md

 # BitcoinHealth: HealthBit coin
-HealthBit: A new USA cryptocurrency based on Bitcoin blockchain frameworks for buying essential goods, hospital/medical payments, and medicines utilizing Cloud Web Services nodes.
+HealthBit: A new USA cryptocurrency based on Bitcoin blockchain frameworks for buying essential goods, hospital/medical payments, and medicines utilizing HealthBit FinTech Apps.
 Developed by former consultants at the CDC.
-SuperNodes running on Amazon Web Services.
 Launching in 2020.

 Currently can be mined on GPU Windows and Linux PC's!